Dear Pet Parent,

 Once your pet is ready for discharge, we will call you to go over the discharge instructions and take payment over the phone whenever possible.
 Due to the high volume of patients being admitted and then being discharged from the hospital, expect there could be a delay with discharge.
 It is most ideal to complete this step from home before heading in to avoid long wait times in our parking lot.
 We will provide you with a paper copy of your Discharge Instructions and your credit card receipt at the door once we release your pet back to you.

 We normally allow you to visit your pet in the area where they will be hospitalized.
 Because we are limiting traffic through our hospital, we have changed this policy.
 We can arrange a hug at the door before you head home.
-We will accommodate FaceTime visits during hospitalization upon request, as staffing levels permit.
+Click here to read more about overnight hospitalization.

 Please call us anytime for an update on your pet.
 We like to touch base with owners during the daytime.
 It is best to call any time after 9am to have a better chance of speaking with the veterinarian caring for your pet.